SongYi-Han/DataEngineering-NYtaxi/README.md

   * BigQuery Machine Learning
   * Deployment

-  # Module 4: Analytics
+  # Module 4: Analytics (data transformation and visualization)
+  * Data modeling with dbt + BigQuery in cloud
-  * dbt for data transform
+  * running a dbt project in production
   * visualize with data studio